dotchain/dotjs/README.md

 This effectively creates a snapshot of the session state and restores things to the earlier state (respectively).

-Individual values can also be serialized using this approach and these serializations include includes functions and computations -- which perform the role of stored procedures and views in database terminology except that these also show up as strongly typed objects (and so allow programmatic access to fields and can also  be transformed as if it were data).
+Individual values can also be serialized using this approach and these serializations include functions and computations -- which perform the role of stored procedures and views in database terminology.
+All functions and views are first class values in DotDB and as such can also be mutated (such as changing an argument to the view calculation).
+Arguments typically appear as dictionaries and mutating them dynamically updates the asssociated views.

 ### Git-like ability to branch and push/pull